joshcombes/academic-kickstart/content/authors/joe-blogs/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Group 1
+- Group 1 Alumni
-- Group 2
+- Group 2 Administration
 ---